Victoria Legal Aid

 What the court considers when making a parenting order

-When making a parenting order, the court's main consideration is whether the proposed arrangements are what is best for the children.
+When making a parenting order, the court's main consideration is whether the proposed arrangements are what is best for the children and to ensure their safety.

-Ideally, this means the parents would have ‘equal shared parental responsibility’, but the court will look at what is best for the children in each case.
+Ideally, parents would have joint parental responsibility to decide on major long-term issues affecting the children, but the court will look at what is best for the children in each case.

 If a parent (or a person who lives with a parent) has been abusive or violent towards the children, it is unlikely the parental responsibility would be shared.